-Molly Stockley is an associate with Debevoise & Plimpton LLP and a member of the firm’s Corporate Department.
-Since 2004, Ms. Stockley has been ...
+Molly Stockley is a counsel at Debevoise & Plimpton LLP and a member of the firm’s Corporate Department.
+Since 2004, Ms. Stockley has been the ...

 Read Full Biography